abhishekbalam-xyz/thoughts/_posts/2018-02-02-rest-and-relaxation.md

 * and had some food.
 * nice lil nap after reaching home

 all the things I needed to rest and relax.
+This was the reboot I needed, thanks to the comrade, may god bless her too big to fit head :P ...

 So, now that's things are better , Ive gotta start to work at it again.